Woman Says Roy Moore Tried to Rape Her When She Was 16 and Signed Her Yearbook

 “When I got home, I went to my room, and the following morning, my neck was black and blue and purple,” Nelson said.

-Nelson said she did not want to press criminal charges or sue Moore, only that she wants to testify under oath.
 Allred said she wants the Senate Judiciary Committee to investigate Nelson and other women’s allegations against Moore.

-Nelson said she and her husband both supported Donald Trump for president and that her allegations have nothing to do with politics.
+Nelson said she and her husband both supported Donald Trump for president.

+“This has nothing whatsoever to do with the Republicans or the Democrats.
+It has everything to do with Mr. Moore's sexual assault when I was a teenager,” Nelson said.

 Allred went on to say that Nelson is not looking into criminal charges or lawsuits but wants the opportunity to testify under oath at a hearing.

+“I would probably have taken what Mr. Moore did to me to my grave had it not been for the courage of four other women that were willing to speak out about their experiences with Mr. Moore,” Nelson said.
+“Their courage has inspired me to overcome my fear.”

-A political firestorm has engulfed Moore’s campaign since The Washington Post published a story last week with on-the-record accusations from four women alleging Moore pursued relationships with them when he was an adult and they were teenagers.
+Four women told the Washington Post last week that Moore pursued relationships with them when he was an adult and they were teenagers.
 One woman, Leigh Corfman, told the Post when she was 14, Moore, then 32, approached her outside of her mother’s custody hearing in 1979.
 Days later, she said Moore picked her up, brought her to his home, and fondled her and placed her hand on his penis over his underwear.

 Moore denied knowing Corfman during an appearance on Sean Hannity’s radio show on Friday, but admitted he “dated a lot of young ladies.”
 Moore and his allies have said the Post story is a manufactured political hit job engineered to derail his candidacy weeks out from the special election to fill the seat of Jeff Sessions, who left the Senate to become attorney general in January.
 Moore has threatened to sue his accusers.